vivacitylabs/vivacity-proto-buffet/README.md

 - `crossings_anticlockwise`: number of crossings of countlines for objects of this `class_type` that have occurred within the zone in the anitclockwise direction, since the previous message.
 - `stopped_vehicles_count`: total number of stopped objects of this `class_type` within the zone.
 - `average_movement`: *Movement* message containing an average across all objects of this `class_type` within the zone.
+- `directional_occupancy`: the total number of objects of this class within the zone, which are travelling within a configurable threshold of the zone's direction
+- `contra_directional_occupancy`: as above, but for objects travelling opposite to the zone's direction.

 ### Countline Crossing
 A message to communicate a tracked object crossing from one side of a 2D "countline" to the other.